nest/nest-simulator/doc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 A neural network in NEST consists of two basic element types: nodes and connections.
 Nodes are either neurons, devices or sub-networks.
 Devices are used to stimulate neurons or to record from them.
-Nodes can be arranged with spatial structure to build networks disptributed in space
+Nodes can be arranged with spatial structure to build networks distributed in space
 - we will get to this later in the course.
 For now we will work with the default network structure of NEST.